asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-DNS-API/DNS-NAPTRSRV-Test-Plan-for-PJSIP.md

 * Ensure that an SRV lookup of `_sip._udp.test.internal` is performed.
 * Ensure that this results in an A and/or AAAA lookup of `main.test.internal`.

-!!! info ""
+/// note
 It is unknown whether the DNS engine in Asterisk will try to optimize by performing simultaneous lookups of both `main.test.internal` and `backup.test.internal` instead of going sequentially.
 If the domains are looked up in parallel, then this test cannot determine if the correct priority is being honored simply by monitoring A/AAAA record lookups.
 The test would have to be expanded in the following way:

 Add distinct A records for both `main.test.internal` and `backup.test.internal`.
 Ensure that the outgoing SIP request ends up being sent to the IP address retrieved from the A record lookup of `main.test.internal` and not the IP address retrieved by an A record lookup of `backup.test.internal`

-[//]: # (end-info)
+///

 ### Failover order